peresmishnyk/backpack-summernote/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-> **// TODO: customize this description and delete this line**

-This package provides XXX functionality for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+This package provides additional functionality for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.

-More exactly, it adds X and Y so that you can easily do Z.
+More exactly, it adds pre configured summernote field and HTML cleaner so that you can easily edit rich content and has clear HTML after.

 ## Screenshots